OutSystems/docs-support/src/error/mabs/mabs-sig-40009.md

 ## Cause

 This error occurs when the pair application identifier and provisioning profile don’t match.
-This could happen if there’s incorrect information about the application identifier, the provision profile, or both.
+This could happen if there’s incorrect information about the application identifier, the provisioning profile, or both.

 ## Impact